digitallawyer/openlegaldictionary/_definitions/tabella.md

 ---
 title: Tabella
 permalink: "/definitions/tabella.html"
-body: Lat In Roman law.
-A tab-let Used ln voting, and in giving the ver-dict of juries;
+body: Lat in Roman law.
+A tab-let Used in voting, and in giving the ver-dict of juries;
   aud, when written upon, com-monly translated “ballot."
 The laws whlch introduced and regulated the mode of voting by ballot were called “leges tObeUaria."
 Cal-vin.;
   1 Kent, Comm.
 232, note